AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-26-es6-var-let-const.md

 ## When to use Var, Let and Const

 There is no rule stating where to use each of them and people have different opinions.
+Here I am going to present to you two opinions from popular developers in the JavaScript community.

 The first opinion comes from [Mathias Bynes:](https://mathiasbynens.be/notes/es6-const)